-S.4.4.2.
-Location of Marking Information; Retail Motor-Fuel Dispensers. - The marking information required in the General Code, paragraph G-S.1.
-Identification shall appear as follows:

-- (a) within 60 cm (24 in) to 150 cm (60 in) from the base of the dispenser; - (b) either internally and/or externally provided the information is permanent and easily read; and - (c) on a portion of the device that cannot be readily removed or interchanged (i.e., not on a service access panel).
+- S.4.4.2.
+Location of Marking Information for Retail Dispensers.
+The marking information required in the General Code, paragraph G-S.1.
+Identification shall appear as follows: - (a) within 60 cm (24 in) to 150 cm (60 in) from the base of the dispenser (for a system in a dispenser); - (b) either internally and/or externally provided the information is permanent and easily read; and - (c) on a portion of the device that cannot be readily removed or interchanged (i.e., not on a service access panel).

-Note: The use of a dispenser key or tool to access internal marking information is permitted for retail liquidmeasuring devices.
-[Nonretroactive as of January 1, 2003]
+The use of a dispenser key or tool to access internal marking information is permitted for retail liquid-measuring devices.

 S.5.
-Totalizers for Retail Motor-Fuel Dispensers. - Retail motor-fuel dispensers shall be equipped with a non-resettable totalizer for the quantity delivered through the metering device.
-[Nonretroactive as of January 1, 1995]
+Totalizers for Retail Dispensers. - Retail dispensers shall be equipped with a non-resettable totalizer for the quantity delivered through the metering device.